sigrennesmetropole/geor_urbanisme_mapstore/README.md

 For example the plugin allows configuration of the following properties
 * *cadastrappUrl* - The path url of the cadastrapp services call
 * *urbanismeappUrl* - The path url of the urbanisme services call
+* *idParcelleKey* - the attribute name of the feature to use as parcelle id.
+If missing, `id_parc` will be used.
 * *layer* - The name of the parcelle layer used
 * *helpUrl* - Plugin specific help url for more details on the extension
  ```